 Keep The Heat In

 To keep the greenhouse warm without using electricity, passive solar plastic bottles are a great resource.
 Paint plastic bottles black and fill them with water.
 The black paint will make them absorb the heat of the sun during the day.
 At night, the stored energy is released automatically and heat up the greenhouse space.
-Place these around your greenhouse for best results.
+Place these around your aluminum or wooden greenhouse for best results.

 Fan heaters circulate air as well as heat.
 They also have thermostats which are a great way to be more specific with the temperature.
 Many also have automatic thermostats that can be set to turn on only when the temperature drops below a specific degree.
 A set temperature around 2C is enough to keep frost away and keep most plants well.

 Electric heating pads are placed under near a container to keep the plant's roots warm.
 This is more localized than fans or other heating methods.
 Depending on your set-up, it can also be cost-prohibitive if you need a lot.
 The main benefit is the direct heat transfer and that they can be moved around easily.
 Seed-starting heat mats are good, however, regular heating pads for sore muscles work well too.